Questions? Call0808 196 1942orMessage us

 What causes PCOS?

-Furthermore, PCOS is often associated with hormonal imbalances, including elevated levels of androgens like testosterone, as well as high levels of luteinising hormone (LH), which promotes ovulation.
+Furthermore, PMOS is often associated with hormonal imbalances, including elevated levels of androgens like testosterone, as well as high levels of luteinising hormone (LH), which promotes ovulation.
 However, if LH levels are excessively high, it can interfere with ovulation.

 Condition